TheRealMJP/DXLatest/Notes.md

     * Could also remove descriptor copying maybe?
     * Need to check out root sig desc

+* CPU-visible descriptor heaps
+    * They're fairly pointless for SRV/UAV/CBV/Sampler heaps but the concept still needs to exist for RTV/DSV heaps
+    * Also needed for ClearUnorderedAccessView

+* Copying descriptors
+    * Only relevant for CPU-visible descriptor heaps, pointerless for bindless
+    * Maybe still useful for ClearUnorderedAccessView?

 * ClearUnorderedAccessView?
-    * Can't have this if we get rid of CPU-visible heaps, which is suuuuuper annoying
+    * Can't hide this if we get rid of CPU-visible heaps, which is annoying
     * Tough to provide as a helper implementation I think because you would need PSO

 * Root signatures?